datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter3.md

 *** =instructions
-- Import `RandomForestClassifier` from `from sklearn.ensemble`.
-- Build an array with features we used for the most recent tree and call it features_forest.
 - Build the random forest with `n_estimators` set to `100`.
-- Build an array with the features from the test set to make predictions.
-Use this array and the model to compute the predictions.
+- Fit your random forest model with inputs `features_forest` and `target`.
+- Compute the classifier predictions on the selected test set features.

 *** =hint

 - When computing the predictions you can use the `.predict()` mothod just like you did with decision trees!
-- To Compute the score use the `.score()` method with correct argumnets.
+- To compute the score use the `.score()` method with correct argumnets.
 Consult your previous work from CH2 if your don't recall the syntax.

 *** =pre_exercise_code
 ```{python}